tometoproject/docs/installation/index.rst

 Optionally, there's some more advanced features you can enable, which need some of these dependencies:

-- A Google Cloud service account API key somewhere on your machine
+- A Google Cloud service account API key that has access to the Text-To-Speech API

 .. note::
    These still need to be documented properly.